 In the Clean Energy scenario, the EnCompass model is allowed to select the most cost-effective future resource build.
 In contrast to the Duke IRP scenario, the model chooses to build out solar and storage resources to meet future capacity and energy needs with zero incremental natural gas-fired unit additions.
 Coal generation declines between the Duke IRP and Clean Energy scenarios, lowering the electric system production cost and reducing emissions of carbon dioxide (CO2) while maintaining system reliability.
 Emissions reductions of additional air pollutants result in health benefits to North and South Carolina, avoiding hospital and emergency visits and lost work days.
-Total revenue requirements of the Clean Energy scenario are lower than in the Duke IRP scenario, and North Carolina consumers see lower electricity rates as a result.
-Under the Clean Energy scenario, North Carolina consumers also use less energy due to the increased energy savings associated with the High Energy Efficiency scenario from the Duke Energy IRPs.
-When coupled with the decrease in rates, residential consumers in the state see their average annual electricity expenditures decline by approximately 2.5 to 5.5 percent.
+Total revenue requirements of the Clean Energy scenario are lower than in the Duke IRP scenario, and South Carolina consumers see lower electricity rates as a result.
+Under the Clean Energy scenario, South Carolina consumers also use less energy due to the increased energy savings associated with the Enhanced Energy Efficiency program.
+When coupled with the decrease in rates, residential consumers in the state see their average annual energy expenditures decline by approximately 6 to 11 percent.